AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 The 36-source bibliography, while comprehensive in its coverage of the Hollands--Wald program and its historical antecedents, has several identifiable gaps that future expansions should address.

-**Entanglement entropy and holography.** The connection between QFTCS and entanglement entropy---particularly the Ryu--Takayanagi formula and its generalizations---is one of the most active areas in theoretical physics.
-The bibliography does not include sources on this topic, which bridges QFTCS, quantum information theory, and quantum gravity.

 **Stochastic gravity.** The stochastic gravity program of Hu and Verdaguer extends the semiclassical framework by including the noise kernel (the connected two-point function of the stress tensor) alongside its expectation value.
 This provides a fluctuation-dissipation description of quantum fields interacting with geometry and is relevant for understanding the validity of the semiclassical approximation.

 **Numerical methods for QFTCS.** Beyond the Monte Carlo worldline methods of S36, numerical approaches to QFTCS---including lattice methods on curved backgrounds and spectral methods for mode-sum calculations---represent a growing computational frontier.

-**The information paradox and recent developments.** The post-2019 developments around the Page curve, quantum extremal surfaces, the island rule, and the gravitational path integral have reshaped the discussion of black hole information.
-These developments build directly on QFTCS and deserve representation in an expanded bibliography.

 **The Casimir effect in curved spacetime.** While the flat-space Casimir effect is well understood, its curved-space generalizations---including the role of topology and the connection to vacuum energy---are relevant to both the cosmological constant problem and the analogue gravity program.

-**Quantum fields and cosmological singularities.** The behavior of quantum fields near cosmological (and black hole) singularities, including the BKL approach and quantum cosmology, connects QFTCS to quantum gravity proper.

 # Recommended Reading Paths